arthurintelligence/cubejs-test/README.md

 ### 0. Prerequisites

 In order to run this suite, you need to have `git`, `docker`, `docker-compose` and `npm/node` installed.
-Original tests run using async/await without prior transpilation, hence it is preferable to use `node >=10` in order to run the tests, or to rewrite the tests as necessary.

 ### 1. Clone this repository